LDMX-Software/ldmx-tb-online/reformat/TestBeam/README.md

-# October 2021 Test Beam
+# April 2022 Test Beam
+Event building was not done online, so we need to do it now.
-While waiting for event building to be done in EUDAQ, we can mimic event building by reformating the raw data files written by Rogue into our ldmx event files with the subsystem buffers as event bus objects.
+We can mimic event building by reformating the raw data files written by Rogue into our ldmx event files with the subsystem buffers as event bus objects.